unsaved/gradle-javaPropFile-plugin/README.txt

                 JavaPropFile.EMPTY    Replace ${x} with the empty string JavaPropFile.NO_SET   Don't set the property at all JavaPropFile.THROW    Here only for completeness.
-See above.
+See above. unsatisfiedRef behavior does not apply to references to missing extension object references like ${x$y} (on the value side of assignments or in expand() Strings/files).
+This situation will always throw.
+The only reason for this exception is the amount of coding and complexity needed for a capability with unknown user demand.

         boolean propFileLoader.overwriteThrow
             Property file loading will throw and abort immediately if a